Uche05/ci-p2-quizar/README.md

 ### Typography

-- I used the Google Font called 'Moderustic' for the AI Library site and 'Lora' for the header.
+- I used the Google Font called 'Moderustic' for the [name] site and 'Lora' for the header.
-- I felt that this font had a cool style that is easy to read and that it fitted well with the AI Library site.
+- I felt that this font had a cool style that is easy to read and that it fitted well with the [name] site.
 - Montserrat was specifically used for the main content text.

 ## Icons
-- [Font Awesome](https://fontawesome.com) icons were used in the AI Library site, for GitHub links in the footer and modal and for the search icon in the main weather card.
+- [Font Awesome](https://fontawesome.com) icons were used in the [name] site, for GitHub links in the footer and modal and for the search icon in the main weather card.

 ## User Stories